bvwelch/fcd/README.md

     fcdhere /path/to/some/project # switch to specific project directory tree

-Need examples and explanations for these:

     fcd 5 /path/to/project
-     #skip menu display and display, select the 5th entry of the file /path/to/project/.dirstack
+     #skip menu display, select the 5th entry of the file /path/to/project/.dirstack

     fcd - /path/to/some/project
      # display menu from /path/to/some/project/.dirstack and select one from menu
     fcd - /path/to/some/project 5
-       ???
+       #Same as fcd 5 /path/to/some/project
     fcd + arg arg ...
+       # a '+' as the first argument means do the same as without it except
-      # same as above execpt do a fcdhere after the slection.
+       # do a fcdhere after the slection.
-      # examples:
+       Examples:
-      # fcd +
+       fcd +
-      # same as  fcd  except do a fcdhere after selection.
+       #Same as  fcd  except do a fcdhere after selection.

-      # fcd + 5
+       fcd + 5
-      # same as fcd 5 except do a fcdhere after selection.
+       #Same as fcd 5 except do a fcdhere after selection.

-      # fcd + - /home/preston
+       fcd + - /home/preston
-      # same as fcd - /home/preston except do a fcdhere after selection.
+       #Same as fcd - /home/preston except do a fcdhere after selection.
-      # i.e bring up menu of file /home/preston/.dirstack select one from menu
+       #i.e bring up menu of file /home/preston/.dirstack select one from menu
        #    then cd to there and do a fcdhere resetting DIRFILE to where the cd took you.

-      # a convention I use is every DIRFILE has it current path as the first entry.
+       A convention I use is every DIRFILE has the path to it as the first entry.